jdublon/mba/docs/tasks.md

 - Overall quality, structure, and cleanliness of code will be a factor, so don’t rush it.
 - Use of version control will also be reviewed.

+## Figma

+You'll need [this Figma file](https://www.figma.com/design/POmvDYgMSF1ORiKWv7RDsz/Product-Hero) for the tasks.
+Note that from the time you request access to ‘dev mode’ on that file, you’ll only have 3 days to complete the task before it locks you out again.

 ## Timing
 We've designed this test to take around _**4 hours**_.
 We'd prefer you to prioritise finishing all the tasks and deliverying a finished product.
 If there's anywhere you'd have liked to have spent more time, leave a TODO, and we can discuss it in the follow-up interview.